Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `object`

+*Read-only*.
 The object that the reference is for, such as a weapon, armor, or actor.

 **Returns**: